jromang/picochess/docs/installation.rst

 1. On Raspberry Pi, the hostname on local network is 'raspberrypi.local', username:pi, pass:picochess.

-2. On Odroid, the hostname on local network is 'odroid.local' (username:odroid, pass:odroid).
+2. On Odroid, the hostname on local network is 'odroid.local', username:odroid, pass:odroid.

 Copying the image to an SD Card on Windows